Skip to main navigation Skip to content Skip to footer

 Episode 19: Disaster recovery is leaving out renters

-A Little Louder, Harvey Recovery•by •Posted November 8, 2019
+A Little Louder, Disaster Recovery•by Michael Depland•Posted November 8, 2019

 When a disaster hits, flooding and fires might not discriminate, but the systems and funding intended to rebuild our communities…

-Tags: Aransas Pass, Disaster recovery, Fair housing, FEMA, Housing, Hurricane, Hurricane Harvey, lawsuit, Podcast
+Tags: A Little Louder, Aransas Pass, Disaster recovery, Fair housing, FEMA, Housing, Housing news, Hurricane Harvey, lawsuit

 Low-income households disproportionately denied by FEMA is a sign of a system that is failing the most vulnerable